Team AckoNov 17, 2023

 There isn’t a standard answer to this question.
 You need to understand your health insurance requirements and buy a cover that meets those needs.
 Here are a few combinations (combo) to help you with your purchase decision.

 Individual Health Insurance Plan (sum insured more than Rs.
 10 lakhs) + Disease-specific Plan.

 Here, the Individual Plan can help in case of being diagnosed with a critical illness.
 However, if there’s a family history with regard to an illness or a looming threat of the disease in your vicinity, then opting for a Disease-specific Plan is a must to reduce the pressure on the Individual Plan.

 Individual Health Insurance Plan (sum insured less than Rs.
 5 lakhs) + Critical Illness Plan + Disease-specific Plan.

 Here, as the sum insured of the Individual Plan is on the lower side, it becomes crucial to have a Critical Illness Plan to have close-to adequate health insurance coverage.
 In addition, a Disease-specific Plan should be purchased if there’s a need for it and to reduce pressure on the Individual Plan.

-While these are basic combinations, there can be others featuring your employer-offered Group Medical Cover, Family Floater Plan, and a Top-up Plan as well.
+While these are basic combinations, there can be others featuring your employer-offered Group Medical Cover, Family health plan, and a Top-up Plan as well.
 You should also keep in mind the premium associated with these plans.
 It helps to have a budget in mind and shop for a plan, or plans, that offer value for money (in terms of insurance coverage and services) along with covering financial risks associated with health issues.